What is the Intel Evo platform?

 - More than 2x faster gaming plus streaming7

-In addition to an 11th gen Core processor, Evo-certified laptops also need to have Intel Iris Xe graphics, which we address in the next section.
+In addition to an 11th gen Core processor, Evo-verified laptops also need to have Intel Iris Xe graphics, which we explain in the next section.

 More about Intel Iris Xe graphics